 The APGO notes on the website that if accommodation is required for special needs, that the Association should be contacted.
 The APGO will accommodate special needs applicants unless that accommodation causes undo hardship.
-APGO has a draft document in place for accommodation of special needs.
 Work on this document will continue.
 Staff has undergone and will continue to undergo training in the accommodation of special needs.